 Account Balance: This is the total amount of money that is in your account.

 Available Balance: This amount will typically be lower than your account balance.
-It reflects pending transactions, holds (due to hotel or car reservations), or uncleared deposits.
+It reflects pending transactions, holds (due to a hotel or car reservation), or uncleared deposits.
 You can use your available balance, as long as you don’t exceed the limit.